Narcissus is one of the flowers that symbolize the end of winter. Many find it appealing for its cute blooming.

 Narcissus bulbs are planted ideally during the months of September, October and November.

-Space each bulb about 2-4Â inches (5-10Â cm) from the next and create the clumped spots by planting 10 to 15 bulbs in this tight configuration.
+Space each bulb about 2-4 inches (5-10 cm) from the next and create the clumped spots by planting 10 to 15 bulbs in this tight configuration.

-Potted narcissus are usually set indoors during Winter.
-It is difficult to keep them in their pot since they won’t bloom again, unless you plant them outside after flowering.
+It is difficult to keep them in their pot since they won’t bloom again.
+To get new flowers, you must plant them outside after flowering.

 There is a number of narcissus species and varieties, such as the famous daffodil (Narcissus jonquilla) that enchants our gardens as Winter subsides.
 Even though the blooming season for Narcissus is rather short (about 15 days), nonetheless you’ll marvel at the tufts of bright color in the garden, while the next Spring flowers, tulips, haven’t yet bloomed.

 As the legend goes, narcissus relates to ancient Greek mythology.
 Narcissus was a handsome young man who brutally rejected the love of the nymph Echo, was punished by the gods and was condemned to loving only himself – hence the word narcissist.
 Every day, he would contemplate his own image in the reflection of a water fountain.
-One day, he even tried to kiss his own image, drowned, and was turned into a flower, the narcissus.

 Once the leaves have wilted away, you can cut off those ungainly dry strands, and your narcissus is ready again to bloom in the following year!
 Don’t mow the patch down before the leaves have dried off completely, though, or they won’t flower again in the next year.